cyrmee/telegram-task-bot/README.md

 1. Group admin uses `/add_task` command with natural language description in a group chat
 2. AI parses the description to extract task name, assigned users, and deadline
 3. Bot validates admin permissions and user mentions
-4. Task is stored in SQLite database with assigned users and deadline
+4. Task is stored in PostgreSQL database with assigned users and deadline
 5. Confirmation message shows AI confidence level and parsed details

 ### Reminder System